Investors in debt & capital instruments

 Senior issuance is driven primarily by MREL requirements but might also be influenced by NSFR.

-Based on expected REA increase and changed regulation, Jyske Bank anticipates a requirement for outstanding MREL-eligible debt instruments in 2024 in an amount of DKK 29-31bn (EUR 3.9-4.2bn):
+Based on the expected trend in the weighted risk exposure, Jyske Bank in 2025 anticipates a requirement of an outstanding volume of MREL-eligible instruments (inclusive of an internal buffer for statutory requirements) in an amount of DKK 29-31bn (EUR 3.9-4.2bn):